anangaterin/erin-typeorm-tree/README.md

 ```

 ## How it work?
 This library will require a table that store the node data.
 This table will implement [TypeORM](https://typeorm.io/tree-entities)'s materialized-path tree.
 Each node will have node_type and node_id properties that will search specific record in corresponding table using the node_id and node_type.

+**Be Carefull This Lib Is Expensive, Not Recommended For Handling A Lot Of Data And/Or Using Database Server That Billed Per Request As This Lib Did A LOT OF DATABASE REQUEST Until Further Update**

 ## How to use
 This example are for [Nest.js](https://nestjs.com/)